In an Emergency always dial 999

-Children affected by abuse
+Children Affected by Abuse

-Children and Young Peoples Service – If you think a child or young person is at serious risk of harm.
+Reporting a child at risk of harm, abuse or neglect (safeguarding) – If you think a child or young person is at serious risk of harm.

 Children’s Centres – Suffolk (0-5 years) Services include advice on child and family health, parenting, money, training and employment.
 The Children’s Centre Teams are made up of health visitors, family support practitioners and support and information officers